1

 flat space which is infinite and otherwise empty.
 It has a center and

-a cosmic edge (the surface of the particle cloud) which expands at
+a cosmic edge (the 'surface' of the particle cloud) which expands at

 unconvincing.
 For instance, his universe has an infinite number of